 You may experience heaviness, tenderness, a burning, prickling or stabbing pain, or a feeling of tightness.
 The pain can affect either one or both breasts and can spread to the armpit, down the arm and to the shoulder blade.
 Cyclical breast pain can come back but in about 20–30% of women it will settle down.

 This type of pain usually stops after the menopause.
-However, women taking hormone replacement therapy (HRT) after their menopause can also experience breast pain.
+However, women taking hormone replacement therapy (HRT) after their menopause can also have breast pain.

-Both types can result in continuous pain or pain that comes and goes, and can affect women before and after the menopause.
 The pain can be in one or both breasts and can affect the whole breast or a specific area.
-It may be a burning, prickling or stabbing pain, or a feeling of tightness in the area.
-Non-cyclical breast pain tends to settle down by itself in about 50% of women.
+It may be a burning, prickling or stabbing pain, or a feeling of tightness.
+Non-cyclical breast pain tends to settle down by itself in about half of women.

-Your GP (local doctor) will examine your breasts, and take a history of the type of pain you have and how often it occurs.
-To check if the pain is linked to your menstrual cycle, they may ask you to fill in a simple pain chart.
-To see an example of a breast pain chart, download our Breast pain booklet.
+Your GP (local doctor) will examine your breasts and take a history of the type of pain you have and how often it happens.
+To check how long the pain lasts and how severe it is or if the pain is linked to your menstrual cycle, they may ask you to fill in a simple pain chart [PDF].

-If your GP thinks you may have non-cyclical breast pain, they may ask you to lean forward during the examination.
+If your GP thinks you may have non-cyclical breast pain or chest wall pain, they may ask you to lean forward during the examination.
 This can help them assess if the pain is within your breast or in the chest wall.